-HiTemp ET Series thermoelectric modules from Laird Thermal Systems simplify cooling in high heat applications…
+HiTemp ET Series thermoelectric coolers from Laird Thermal Systems simplify cooling in high heat applications…

 These sensitive CMOS sensors convert photons to electrons for digital processing.
 Thermal noise causes CMOS sensors to lose image resolution as temperature increases.
 This can occur in many outdoor applications, where heat generated by surrounding electronics exceeds the maximum operating temperature of the CMOS sensor.
 To prevent image quality from deteriorating, high temperature Peltier coolers can reduce the sensor’s temperature, maintaining acceptable noise levels.

-Laird Thermal Systems’ enhanced Peltier module construction prevents copper diffusion and degradation in performance, which can occur in standard grade thermoelectric modules in higher temperature environments.
-The HiTemp ET Series construction does not sacrifice performance for reliability like other high thermoelectric modules on the market.
+Laird Thermal Systems’ enhanced Peltier module construction prevents copper diffusion and degradation in performance, which can occur in standard grade thermoelectric coolers in higher temperature environments.
+The HiTemp ET Series construction does not sacrifice performance for reliability like other high thermoelectric coolers on the market.
 It maintains a high coefficient of performance (COP) allowing for maximum heat removal into the air.

 Offering active cooling for applications operating in temperatures ranging from 80 to 150 °C, the HiTemp ET Series offers a cooling capacity of more than 300 watts in a compact form factor.
 The HiTemp ET Series is designed for higher current and larger heat-pumping applications offering precise temperature control accuracy achieving ±0.01°C.